How does Outreach defend its integration ecosystem?

 Bottom Line

-Outreach defends its integration ecosystem by deepening CRM-aligned integrations (Salesforce + HubSpot), shipping native data-source integrations (LinkedIn + ZoomInfo + Apollo), building the Outreach App Marketplace as platform play (100+ apps target FY27), and maintaining free-tier API for ecosystem developers.
 The honest call: Salesforce CRM integration is the strongest defense; HubSpot CRM integration + AI agent integrations are the highest-priority gaps.
 The marketplace is the most strategic long-term play — it positions Outreach as platform like Salesforce AppExchange, not just product like Apollo.
-(See also: q1734, q1735, q1737, q1749)

 Tags

-outreach, integration-ecosystem, salesforce-integration, hubspot-integration, linkedin-sales-navigator, gong-integration, partner-ecosystem, api-strategy, app-marketplace, fy27-roadmap
+Outreach, integration-ecosystem, salesforce-integration, hubspot-integration, linkedin-sales-navigator, gong-integration, partner-ecosystem, api-strategy, app-marketplace, fy27-roadmap